 What work does the agent take off my plate?

 The judgment-free, repeatable parts: searching for businesses that match your target profile, verifying phone and email, running first-touch outreach, and keeping the pipeline updated.
-Everything requiring human judgment stays with you.
+Everything requiring human judgment stays with you — it's the staff a solo broker never had.